ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 The upregulated genes were predominantly enriched in stress-related biological processes, particularly those associated with cellular response to decreased oxygen levels, response to hypoxia, and response to oxygen levels.
 This pattern suggests that UV-C treatment triggers hypoxia-like stress responses in vascular tissues, possibly due to oxidative damage or disrupted cellular respiration.
 The enrichment of terms related to the nucleolus, preribosome, and cytoplasmic stress granule in the Cellular Component category indicates active ribosome biogenesis and translational regulation under stress conditions.

-At the molecular level, upregulated genes showed strong enrichment for calmodulin binding, glutathione transferase activity, and transmembrane receptor protein kinase activity, implying the involvement of calcium-mediated signaling, detoxification pathways, and receptor-mediated stress signaling.
-Collectively, these results highlight the activation of defensive and adaptive pathways aimed at maintaining redox balance, regulating protein synthesis, and enhancing cellular resilience under UV-C stress.
+At the molecular level, upregulated genes showed strong enrichment for calmodulin binding, glutathione transferase activity, and transmembrane receptor protein kinase activity, implying the involvement of calcium-mediated signalling, detoxification pathways, and receptor-mediated stress signalling.
+The results collectively highlight the activation of defensive and adaptive pathways aimed at maintaining redox balance, regulating protein synthesis, and enhancing cellular resilience in UV stress.

 **GO enriched terms and pathways for downregulated genes**

-Conversely, the downregulated genes were enriched in biological processes linked to plastid and chloroplast organization, RNA modification, and cell cycle regulation.
+Conversely, the downregulated genes were enriched in biological processes linked to plastid and chloroplast organisation, RNA modification, and cell cycle regulation.
 These findings suggest that UV-C exposure suppresses photosynthetic and growth-related activities, likely as an energy-conservation strategy during stress.
-The corresponding Cellular Component terms (chloroplast thylakoid, plastid nucleoid, and chloroplast organization) further reinforce the downregulation of photosynthetic machinery.
+The corresponding Cellular Component terms (chloroplast thylakoid, plastid nucleoid, and chloroplast organisation) further reinforce the downregulation of photosynthetic machinery.

-In terms of molecular function, the enrichment of kinase regulator activity and cyclin-dependent protein serine/threonine kinase regulator activity points to reduced cell cycle progression and signaling activity.
+In terms of molecular function, the enrichment of kinase regulator activity and cyclin-dependent protein serine/threonine kinase regulator activity points to reduced cell cycle progression and signalling activity.
 This suppression may reflect a cellular shift from growth-oriented to stress-protective metabolism following UV-C exposure.

-Summarily, the GO enrichment results reveal that UV-C treatment induces a dual response in vascular tissues: activation of stress-responsive, redox-regulatory, and signaling pathways, and repression of photosynthetic and cell cycle processes.
+Summarily, the GO enrichment results reveal that UV-C treatment induces a dual response in vascular tissues: activation of stress-responsive, redox-regulatory, and signalling pathways, and repression of photosynthetic and cell cycle processes.
 This coordinated transcriptional reprogramming underscores the plant’s adaptive strategy to mitigate UV-induced damage while maintaining essential metabolic balance.

 **A** <img width="1000" height="600" alt="dotplot_upregulated_BP" src="https://github.com/user-attachments/assets/1742f88f-44cb-4183-9e96-4aa4f201710e" />